-Recommend objects that match the user profile (e.g., with similar attributes to an object the user likes).
+Precommend objects with similar attributes to an object the user likes.

 "The Music Genome Project is an effort to capture the essence of music at the fundamental level using almost 400 attributes to describe songs and a complex mathematical algorithm to organize them."